 Pupils should be introduced to and familiar with the marking codes.
 When appropriate they should be encouraged to use them for peer marking and self-correcting their work.

-Pink highlighter pen (tickled pink) will be used to highlight successful aspects of writing to indicate correct (this could be done either by teacher or pupil)
+Pink highlighter pen (tickled pink) will be used to highlight successful aspects of writing either words/phrases/sentences within the text, or as an indication that the pupil has demonstrated understanding or acquisition of a new skill.